-1. Identify a cemetery or cemeteries for which you would like to volunteer.
+- Identify a cemetery or cemeteries for which you would like to volunteer.

-5. If not, you may be able to help the cemetery digitize its records.
+- If the Utah Cemeteries Database does not have any records you may be able to help the cemetery digitize its records.
 This means recording the information in the sexton’s records into a database.
 This database provides information to family and other historians worldwide.

-7. The cemetery may be interested in having you document the headstones in the cemetery by photographing and/or recording the information on the stones.
+- The cemetery may be interested in having you document the headstones in the cemetery by photographing and/or recording the information on the stones.
 This is a great service.
 However, the Utah Burials Database does not normally accept information from headstones, because the sexton records are the official burial records.
 However, in a few limited cases, we may accept burial records when sexton records do not exist.

 Thank you for your interest in volunteering!
 We hope this helps you find a meaningful volunteer project that will help others connect with their ancestors and the past.